AI4S2S/s2spy/README.md

 ![workflow](./docs/assets/images/workflow.png)

 ### Datetime operations & Data processing
 In a typical ML-based S2S project, the first step is always data processing.
-A calendar-based datetime operation module is implemented to help the users prepare their data.
-For instance, if a user is looking for predictors for winter climate at seasonal timescales (~180 days), a `AdventCalendar` can be used to prepare the data:
+A calendar-based datetime module `time` is implemented for time operations.
+For instance, a user is looking for predictors for winter climate at seasonal timescales (~180 days).
+First, a `calendar` object is created using `AdventCalendar`:

 ```py
 calendar = s2spy.time.AdventCalendar(anchor=(11, 30), freq='180d')